On the panikin filled to the brim, no date: just desserts for wage labour

 1 Unfinished business: scraps and other archival debris

-1.1 The most favourite part of archival collections lies in the ‘miscellaneous’ and ‘various’ boxes and files right at the end [and please note that the subject who ‘favours’ it is excluded from this sentence, the relevance of which comment will become clear later].
+1.1 The most favourite part of archival collections lies in the ‘miscellaneous’ and ‘various’ boxes and files right at the end [nb. please note that the subject who ‘favours’ it is excluded from this sentence, the relevance of which comment will become clear later].
 In these are to be found the things that really are flotsam and jetsam.
 An example is shown in the photograph above.
-It concerns the amount of food given to farmworkers at Athole, the Eastern Transvaal farm estates belonging to the Forbes family, and a transcription is provided later.
+It concerns the amount of food given to farmworkers at Athole, the Eastern Transvaal farm estate belonging to the Forbes family, and a transcription is provided later.

 1.2 As the photograph shows, this item (what else to call it?) is a small rather dirty scrap of paper written on one side in faint pencil.
 There is nothing to indicate who the writer was, and nothing to date the words on this scrap of paper either.
 However, what is on it is written in surprisingly neatly formed sentences that add up to an argument about something.
-It looks like, it reads like, a try-out, a practice run, that is, an attempt to put something in words on paper later to be conveyed in a better form to another person.
+It looks like, it reads like, a try-out, a practice run, that is, an attempt to put something in words on paper, later to be conveyed in a better form to another person.
 It was selected fairly randomly from the hundreds of items in an archive box labelled ‘various’ and an end-part of the Forbes Family collection.
 ‘Fairly randomly’ because it was one of very few indeed such items that had ‘real sentences’ on it, and it came under scrutiny in an attempt to figure out who might have written it and to whom.

 1.4 The rustle of language, as Roland Barthes calls it, is there of course, but so softly it is barely perceptible regarding such odd little scraps and happenstance items.
 What is there, and immediately detectable because visible, is the sense that such scraps convey of unfinished business – what, who, why, with what effect?
 And this is unfinished business, not for the original writer and their intended addressee, if any, but rather for the happenstance third-party reader who is a researcher or other user of an archive and its collections and what lies in the boxes or files that compose such collections.